-If you're interested in Vintage Motocross, and dirt bikes that were air cooled or stopping on drum brakes, or which came with left side kick starters, right side shifters and left side brake pedals, or if words such as Maico, Hodaka, Bultaco, Harley Davidson or Jawa interest you, then you'll likely enjoy the information and resources that you can actually use that are around here as there's even pics of old school Vintage and Evo bikes, circulating some early motocross tracks.
+If you share an interest in vintage motocross and dirt bikes that were air cooled, or stopping on drum brakes, or which came with left side kick starters, right side shifters and left side brake pedals, or if words such as Maico, Hodaka, Bultaco, Harley Davidson or Jawa interest you, you'll enjoy the information and resources presented here which include old school Vintage and Evolution class motocross bikes for sale, as well as pictures of vintage bikes on some of the country's best motocross tracks.

-If you're just now gaining interest in the Nostalgic end of Motocross you may quickly find out that all the bar banging action you see in modern motocross didn't come out of nowhere, as these guys on these vintage / classic bikes of yesteryear know all about racing and will initiate a block pass on you, stuff you into a corner or pinch you off on the corner of a jump or going into the first turn just the same as any modern class.
+If you're just now gaining interest in nostalgic motocross, you may quickly find out that all the bar banging action you see in modern motocross carries right over into the vintage classes, as these guys on the vintage / classic bikes of yesteryear know all about racing and will drop a block pass on you, or stuff you into a corner just the same as any modern class rider would.

-Note: If you should need to change the frame, swingarm or forks to a different configuration than the way they were designed during the period of time of which they were manufactured (or if these parts have been changed / modified before your ownership), you're going to need to file a written request for approval with the AMA at least 30 days before an AMA sanctioned event by submitting your request to: MXRacing@AMACycle.org
+Note: If you should need to change the frame, swingarm or forks to a different configuration than the way they were designed during the period of time of which the motorcycle was manufactured, or if these parts have been changed / modified before your ownership, be sure to file a written request for approval with the AMA a minimum of 30 days prior to an AMA sanctioned event by emailing your request to: MXRacing@AMACycle.org

 Evo bikes are classified in 3 different ways: